tealtan/gloss-server/README.md

 #### Bookmarklet
 - [x] Save canonical url if available
 - [ ] Clean surrounding text of newlines
+- [ ] Solve problem with surrounding text slurping up entire article if paragraphs are broken by <br>s.
+- [ ] Add deleting of highlights on second click

 #### Design
 - [ ] Homepage